“Where do I find web design clients?”

 Note: Mentions of “your” in the above example refer to you and your business, not your client’s.

 Remember, if you don’t ask, you’ll never know if your client is willing to give you a referral — so don’t hesitate to reach out to your best clients.
 Worst comes to worst, you’ll get a response like: “sorry, I don’t know anyone in the market for web design services at the moment.”

 In this case, you can ask your client for a testimonial — a form of social proofing you can use on all your sales collateral and owned properties (like your website, or your portfolio).
 Kai Davis of kaidavis.com offers some actionable advice for getting powerful client testimonials using six simple questions.

 Regardless of whether you want a referral or testimonial, it’s incredibly important to maintain good working relationships.
 This includes being timely in responding to your clients, being considerate of their needs, and going above and beyond to ensure they’re happy.

 At the end of the day, you never know where new web design clients might come from.

 Put into perspective, here’s some low hanging fruit to fill your sales funnel with: always keep in touch with your clients.
 Who knows?
 Your point of contact at an organization might leave their role to pursue greener pastures — if you gave them an easy, pleasant working experience, they’re likely to recommend your firm to their new place of business.

-You might also like: Infographic: How To Build Long-Term Client Relationships.
+You might also like: 4 Crucial Steps to Building Strong Client Relationships.